Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

 # 🛰️ Vision Scout 🔍

 Welcome aboard **Vision Scout**! 🚀 This isn't just another tool that spots objects in pictures.
 Vision Scout digs deeper, aiming to **understand the whole story an image tells**.
-I blend the sharp eyes of **YOLOv8** for object detection, the contextual smarts of **OpenAI's CLIP** for semantic understanding, the scene classification power of **Places365**, and the advanced narrative capabilities of **Meta's Llama 3.2** to bring it all together.
+I blend the sharp eyes of **YOLO 11** for object detection, the contextual smarts of **OpenAI's CLIP** for semantic understanding, the scene classification power of **Places365**, and the advanced narrative capabilities of **Meta's Llama 3.2** to bring it all together.
 The result?
 A system that can figure out the scene type (is it a crossroads or a quiet bedroom?), gauge the lighting, map out how things are arranged, guess what might be happening, and even point out things to watch out for, all presented in a cohesive, human-like story.
 It's all wrapped up in a friendly Gradio web app.

 **Why Vision Scout?**

 While many tools detect objects, Vision Scout offers more:
-* **Multi-Modal Intelligent Fusion:** It doesn't just *see* objects (YOLOv8), it understands the *context* and *vibe* (CLIP), establishes environmental baseline with comprehensive scene classification (Places365), and smartly combines all three perspectives for superior scene identification.
+* **Multi-Modal Intelligent Fusion:** It doesn't just *see* objects (YOLO 11), it understands the *context* and *vibe* (CLIP), establishes environmental baseline with comprehensive scene classification (Places365), and smartly combines all three perspectives for superior scene identification.
 This triple-layer approach ensures robust understanding whether the scene is defined by specific objects, overall atmosphere, or fundamental environmental characteristics.
 * **Rich Narratives, Elevated by LLM:** Forget simple tags.
 Vision Scout, enhanced by **Llama 3.2**, crafts detailed, human-like descriptions that truly tell the story of the scene, making complex visual information accessible and engaging.
 * **Spatial Smarts:** It figures out where things are in relation to each other, identifying functional zones like 'dining areas' or 'workspaces'.
 * **From Snapshots to Statistical Intelligence**: VisionScout now extends beyond single image analysis to provide comprehensive video processing capabilities.
 The system performs temporal object detection with sophisticated duplicate elimination algorithms, generating detailed statistical reports including object counts, appearance timelines, and quality metrics.
 Rather than traditional tracking, VisionScout applies spatial clustering techniques to ensure accurate counting and provides timeline analysis showing when objects first appear and their duration in the video.

 ---

-## 📊 Project Impact
+## 📊 Project Impact & Recent Updates

-**This project has achieved:**
+**Latest Enhancement:** Successfully upgraded from YOLOv8 to YOLO11, achieving improved detection accuracy and faster inference speed while maintaining system stability.

 > ![Visits](https://img.shields.io/badge/Total%20Visits-10k+-blue)
 ![Model Runs](https://img.shields.io/badge/Model%20Runs-4k+-green)